Pranav-SA/e-commerce/README.md

 2. Clone this repo

-3. Open a powershell/ terminal window and navigate to the 'e-commerce' directory
+3. Open a powershell/ terminal window and navigate to the 'e-commerce' directory (use sudo in terminal)

 4. Run the following command to build the docker image.
 The name of the image created will be 'ecommercetest'